East County Campus News & Announcements

 This page is your source for the latest information about EvCC's East County Campus.
 You can also sign up to receive the monthly East County Campus newletter in your email inbox and follow us on Facebook.

-Everett Community College’s East County Campus is registering students now for 35 fall quarter classes, including two new programs – information technology and Youth Re-engagement.
+Everett Community College’s East County Campus has added a new Math class for Winter Quarter.
+MATH& 107 - Math in Society!
+Register now, also remember we offer two new programs – information technology and Youth Re-engagement.
 Read more in the press release.

 Open Lab Hours for Fall Quarter